UO-CIT-ItsBread33/cit281-lab4/README.md

 - We were able to create a folder using Windows Prompt and NPM to create files to support the web server.
 - We also learned how to properly code a web server using the JS language
 - We learned how to run the server using run & debug.
+- We also learned how to utilize query perameters in routes to effect outputs.
 - Lastly, we were able to load up the page on our browser using the correct route

 ### Outcome pics: